Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

     ...
 ```

-Now you can use the event from the applications code:
+Now you can use the counter from the applications code:
 ```Kotlin
 import org.mozilla.yourApplication.GleanMetrics.Controls